dherrendoerfer/badXmonitor/README.md

 ## Plugins
 Plugins (shared libraries) can be used to provide
 virtual hardware.
-Each library can reserve an IO area and the monitori will redirect access to the plugin.
+Each library can reserve an IO area and the monitor will redirect access to the plugin.

 ## Traps